mykola-shyshov/booter-di/README.md

 Main idea of `Booter` project.

 I khnow that for now we have a lot of "boot" react, redux, reflax projects.
-But I met problem with starting development new applicatin based on that projects.
+That is just experiment).
 I really like `spring boot` (It's java:)) project.
-Out of the box you will get logging, running, testing, configuraion features.
+Out of the box you will get logging, running, testing, configuraion and more features.
 So aim of this project is to be as close as possible to `spring boot` mission.

 Modern applications need some common tools:
-* Logging
+* Logging.
-* Configurations
+* Configurations.
-* Running & building tools
+* Running & building tools.
-* App security solutions
+* App security solutions.
-* Test environment and runners
+* Test environment and runners.
-* so on
+* So on.

 Booter dependency injection
 ------

 Greate feature of `Spring` project is dependency injection & dependency resolving.

-For now I will describe universal applicatation.
+Let's look on universal application.
 It's simple to understand, we really have 2 applications: Server and Client.
 And that applications have different entry poins(main functions or classes).

-Also sometimes they depends on different libraries (evironment is different).
+Also, sometimes, they depends on different libraries (evironment is different).
 And we have to resolve this issue.
-For me is ugly way to try solve this by next approache:
+For me is ugly way to try solve this by next approach:

 ```js
 import superagent from 'superagent';
 import config from '../config';